xmusphlkg/CNIDS/Report/history/2023 June/Infectious diarrhea.md

-Seasonality Patterns: The data provided regarding cases of infectious diarrhea in mainland China prior to June 2023 reveals a distinct seasonal pattern.
+Seasonality Patterns: The data provided regarding cases of infectious diarrhea in Chinese mainland prior to June 2023 reveals a distinct seasonal pattern.
 Specifically, there is a higher number of cases during the summer months (June to August) and a lower number during the winter months (December to February).

 Peak and Trough Periods: Analysis consistently shows that the peak periods for infectious diarrhea cases occur during the summer months, particularly in July and August, when the incidence is highest.
 Conversely, the trough periods are observed during the winter months, with fewer cases reported in December and January.